Tea in the Sahara

 ‘Aftershock’ can be found on Apple Podcasts & Spotify or from wherever you get your podcasts from.
 If you are a writer/creator looking to release your podcast and require a bespoke review ahead of your podcasts release date feel free to get in touch via my contacts page, or directly – email@example.com.

-As you can see my reviews are not machine box-pressed, and I do not shy away from giving my own opinion; if that approach is your bag, then maybe (just maybe) I am your guy for your podcasts grand premier.
+As you can see my reviews are not machine box-pressed, and I do not shy away from giving my own opinion; if that approach is your bag, then maybe (just maybe) I am your guy for your podcasts grand premiere.